-The next numbers refer to scholarships and grants primarily offered by the school itself.
+The next numbers refer to grants and scholarships mainly supplied by the college itself.

-73.0% of new students (440 total) were offered scholarships at Dickinson College, averaging $34,652 a piece.
-This ranks in the top 20th percentile of all colleges in the country.
+81% of incoming freshmen (369 total) were awarded scholarships at Dickinson College, averaging $35,281.00 a piece.
+This puts it the top 25th percentile among colleges and universities nationwide.

 |Income Level||Percent of Freshman||Average Assistance|